zzybluebell/tp/docs/UserGuide.md

 ### 10. Editing a member : `edit -mem/`

-Edits different fields in a member's profile, where the member is specified by member ID.
+Edit different fields in a member's profile, where the member is specified by member ID.

+**Note :** #10 only deals with editing member details.
+If a member's transactions need to be edited, refer to #13 below.
+Do not mix `-mem/`and `-txn/` in one `edit` command.

 #### 10.1.
 Editing member name by member ID